dev-cafe/autocmake/doc/general/about.rst

 - Fortran and/or C and/or C++ support
 - Tuning of compiler flags
-- Front-end script for the CMake-unaware user (setup.py)
+- Front-end script with good defaults (setup.py)
 - Support for parallelization: MPI, OMP, CUDA
 - Math libraries: BLAS, LAPACK